 - Depreciation costs for equipment used for the project but bought before the start of the project are eligible under the conditions mentioned in Article II.14.1 of FCH JU GA above. - Only the portion of the equipment used on the project may be charged.
-The amount of use (percentage used and time) must be auditable.

-In some cases (e.g. Infrastructure) cost for equipment can include all those costs necessary for the asset to be in working condition for its intended use (site preparation, delivery and handling, installation, etc.).
+The amount of use (percentage used and time) must be auditable. - In some cases (e.g. Infrastructure) cost for equipment can include all those costs necessary for the asset to be in working condition for its intended use (site preparation, delivery and handling, installation, etc.). - Depreciation at once instead of over periods is acceptable provided that: (1) the depreciation charged relates to the useful life of the equipment during the project period and (2) the one-off depreciation is coherent with the usual accounting practices of the beneficiary, and the national accounting rules. - In the case where a beneficiary intends to purchase important equipment it is highly recommended to consult the FCH JU prior to the operation to ensure eligibility of the related costs and document the JU's consent.
+To that effect the FCH JU may request evidence that the principle of best value for money is respected by means of the following (1) 3 different offers or (2) use of a pre-existing framework contract or (3) detailed justification of why only the specific supplier was possible

-Project start Acquisition: cost Project end Useful life Charge Do not charge

-Depreciation Year 1 Depreciation Year 2 Depreciation Year 3 Depreciation Year 4

-Example